AiDALabUCSD/vascular-superenhancement-4d-flow/src/vascular_superenhancement/inferencing/README.md

-# Vascular Superenhancement Inference Module
+# Vascular Superenhancement Inferencing Module

 This module provides inference capabilities for the Vascular Superenhancement 4D Flow model, allowing you to generate superenhanced images from 4D flow MRI data.

 ## Overview

-The inference module consists of:
+The inferencing module consists of:
 - `inference.py`: Main inference script that loads a trained model and generates predictions
 - `default.yaml`: Configuration file with default inference parameters
 - `README.md`: This documentation file